prismicio/slice-machine/messages/git-unauthorized-github.md

-# Git: Unauthorized Github access
+# Git: Unauthorized GitHub access

 The GitHub app tried to make a request to GitHub, but failed due to unauthorized access.